 Italian Senate votes to lift Salvini’s immunity, paving way for trial over migrant detentions

-Italian senators voted on Wednesday to lift immunity for far-right leader Matteo Salvini, opening the way for a potentially career-ending trial over accusations he illegally detained migrants at sea last year.
+Italian senators voted on Wednesday to lift immunity for far-right leader Matteo Salvini, opening the door for a potentially career-ending trial over accusations he illegally detained over a hundred migrants aboard a coastguard ship for six days last July.

 Subscribe to France 24 now: